 May 27, 2021

-Negotiating the asking price on a house is a pretty standard portion of the home buying process, but it can still be confusing and intimidating, especially for first-time home buyers.
+Negotiating the asking price is pretty standard when buying a house, but it can still be confusing and intimidating, especially for first-time home buyers.
 When is the right time to negotiate, what should you leverage and how can you make sure the terms meet your budget?

 When Is The Right Time To Negotiate?

-So, when is the right time to negotiate on your dream home – and should you be willing to do everything it takes if it comes down to a bidding war?
+So, when is the right time to negotiate on your dream home – and should you be willing to do everything it takes if it comes down to a bidding war (when numerous buyers are making multiple offers on a seller's property)?
 There’s a lot to think about during this process, and before you commit any money, you should keep a few things in mind.

 When considering how much you’re willing to offer, think about contingencies, too.
-Making a contingent offer means your offer can be accepted by the seller, but the final sale is dependent on conditions that you, the buyer, set yourself.
+Making a contingent offer means the seller can accept your offer, but the final sale is dependent on conditions that you, the buyer, set yourself.
 With home inspection and appraisal contingencies, you can protect yourself from an unfair deal by giving yourself the power to back out of the purchase if the home you’re interested in appraises under a certain value or has a lot of hidden problems.

 Work With Your Real Estate Agent To Create A Strategy

 A real estate agent or REALTOR® will know how to help you come up with the strongest offer possible and can use their knowledge of the real estate in the area to help you set a reasonable budget.
-If you’d like to work with a real estate agent but aren’t sure where to start, Rocket Homes® can help connect you with an agent today.
+They’ll even talk to the seller or the seller’s agent.
+If you’d like to work with a real estate agent but aren’t sure where to start, Rocket Homes℠ can help connect you with an agent today.

 Negotiating In A Buyer’s Market

 A buyer’s market refers to a state of the market where there are more houses available than home buyers – basically, supply exceeds demand.
-This results in lower asking prices and tends to give the buyer more power when negotiating on a home.
-If you’re looking to buy a home during a buyer’s market, know that you have the upper hand and can likely get sellers to agree to deals that might usually be less than favorable for them.
+This results in lower asking prices and tends to give the buyer more power when negotiating an offer on a home.
+If you’re looking to buy a home during a buyer’s market, know that you have the upper hand and can likely get sellers to agree to deals that might usually be unfavorable.

 Negotiating In A Seller’s Market

-In a seller’s market, on the other hand, there are more home buyers than homes available – making the process of buying a home extremely competitive.
+In a seller’s market, on the other hand, there are more home buyers than homes available, making buying a home extremely competitive.
 Usually, home prices are higher during a seller’s market and the home seller has more power in negotiations than buyers do, since they have the upper hand.

 As a buyer in a seller’s market, you won’t be able to negotiate much.
-To get a home in this environment, you’ll want to work with a real estate agent to make offers quickly and reasonably – and you may want to consider an escalation clause, as well, in the event a slightly better offer is made after yours.
-Negotiations are not impossible but will be more difficult for you to bend to your will during a seller’s market.
+To get a home in this environment, you’ll want to work with a real estate agent to make offers quickly and reasonably – and you may want to consider an escalation clause in the event that a slightly better offer is made after yours.
+Negotiations are not impossible, but will be more difficult for you to bend to your will during a seller’s market.

 Negotiation Strategies To Use As A Buyer

 Whether you’re working with a buyer’s market or a seller’s market, there are always some tools at your disposal as a home buyer during negotiations.
-To get the best price on your dream home, you have to be not only prepared, but also informed about what you can potentially use to your advantage.
+To get the best price on your dream home, you have to be prepared and informed about what you can potentially use to your advantage.